-From January 1st 2012, Martin was appointed to the position of Teaching Fellow for the three (now four) Natural Science options of the MSc in Environmental Technology.
-He has also been convenor of the Environmental Analysis and Assessment option, which is one of the most popular options of the MSc course, since joining the department in 2008.
-His main role is to support the development and running of the academic syllabus for the four natural science options, working with colleagues within the CEP, and others from the Department of Civil and Environmental Engineering, the School of Public Health, and the Grantham Institute- to do so.
+From January 1st 2012, Martin was appointed to the position of Teaching Fellow for the three (later four) Natural Science options of the MSc in Environmental Technology.
+He has also been convenor of the Environmental Analysis and Assessment option, which is one of the most popular specialist options of the MSc course, since joining the department in 2008.
+His primary function is to support the development and running of the academic syllabus for the natural science options, working with colleagues within the CEP and others from the Department of Civil and Environmental Engineering, the School of Public Health, and the Grantham Institute- in order to do so.

-et al., 2012, Public Participation in Soil Surveys: Lessons from a Pilot Study in England, Environmental Science & Technology, Vol:46, ISSN:0013-936X, Pages:3687-3696
+et al., 2012, Public participation in soil surveys: lessons from a pilot study in England., Environmental Science and Technology, Vol:46, Pages:3687-3696

 et al., 2012, Prioritising Soil Quality Assessment through the Screening of Sites: The Use of Publicly Collected Data, Land Degradation and Development

 et al., 2011, Open Air Laboratories (OPAL): a community-driven research programme., Environmental Pollution, Vol:159, Pages:2203-2210

 et al., 2011, From chemical risk assessment to environmental quality management: the challenge for soil protection., Environmental Science and Technology, Vol:45, Pages:104-110